jneuendorf/atom-time-tracer/README.md

 - use the power of NodeJS to fully customize command arguments
 - starts tracking time automatically when you work in Atom
 - stops tracking time when you're inactive in Atom
-- [ ] stops tracking when your machine goes to sleep
+- stops tracking when your machine goes to sleep
+    - currently only macOS is supported without any extra work (see [Installation](#installation))
 - upon Atom window switch tracking is also switched from the previous project to the current window's one
 - check your stats
     - overall in the status bar